HorizonSpeedrun/horizon-load-remover/video-based-LR.md

 Based on previous work on the load remover by [Blegas78](https://github.com/blegas78/autoSplitters) and the [description in the SceneSwitcher wiki](https://github.com/WarmUpTill/SceneSwitcher/wiki/Activate-overlay-to-hide-parts-of-the-screen).

-At its core, the new video-based load remover is using the Advanced Scene Switcher plugin in OBS to determine if a loadscreen is active and gives the pause / resume commands to the LiveSplit Server component via a Lua script.
+At its core, the new video-based load remover is using the Advanced Scene Switcher plugin in OBS to determine if a loadscreen is active and gives the pause / resume commands to the LiveSplit Server component via a named pipe to LiveSplit.

 ### Prerequistites
 * OBS